-This fabulously tender cake is speckled with vanilla bean and espresso granules, coffee sugar swirls, and drizzled with a coffee glaze.
-If this is your thang, you will LOVE this Bundt Cake!
+This fabulously tender Coffee Swirl Bundt Cake with vanilla bean and espresso granules, coffee sugar swirls, and drizzled with a coffee glaze.
+If this is your thang, you will LOVE this bundt cake!

 And if there’s a parting of humans at a barbecue, someone better start a Soul Train Line.

-Now flow with me, let’s talk about this Coffee Swirl Cake.
+Now flow with me, let’s talk about this Coffee Swirl Bundt Cake.

 This cake has been in my head since January.
 The term ‘coffee cake’ has always been a bit misleading.
 I fully expect to taste coffee in my coffee cake and that’s never ever happened.